-Jerusalem: Burial Sites and Tombs of the Second Temple Period (Israel MFA) Discusses tombs and burial methods in Jerusalem, highlighting several famous structures, including the tomb of Queen Helene of Adiabene (#4), otherwise known as the “Tomb of the Kings.”
+Jerusalem: Burial Sites and Tombs of the Second Temple Period (Jewish Virtual Library) Discusses tombs and burial methods in Jerusalem, highlighting several famous structures, including the tomb of Queen Helene of Adiabene (#4), otherwise known as the “Tomb of the Kings.”

-Antiquities of the Jews: Book 20, Chapter 2 (Bible Study Tools) Josephus’ record of Queen Helene’s conversion to Judaism.
+Antiquities of the Jews: Book 20, Chapter 2 (Bible Study Tools) Josephus’s record of Queen Helene’s conversion to Judaism.

 The Survey of Western Palestine (templemount.org) Excerpts from The Survey of Western Palestine, by Charles Warren and Claude Conder, including a section on this tomb.

-Entrance to the Tomb of the Kings (Petra Fine Art) An antique lithograph by David Roberts.
+Entrance to the Tomb of the Kings (Library of Congress) An antique lithograph by David Roberts.